thenorthstarblues/Mallets/README.md

 ### Prerequisites

-Hops of Grace requires Node 6.7.0 or later.
+Mallets requires Node 6.7.0 or later.

 ## Built With